-To obtain the best performance of the MLR algorithm, we did a statistical analysis to evaluate the multicollinearity among the predictor variables using the Variance Inflation Ratio (VIF).
+To obtain the best performance of the MLR algorithm, we did a statistical analysis to evaluate the multicollinearity among the predictor variables using the Variance inflation factor (VIF).
 Since multicollinearity negatively affects the performance of the MLR model, VIF can help reduce the number of predictors (Alipour et al., 2020).
-Here, we found that some variables have VIF more significant than 5, which indicates a potentially severe correlation between these variables in the model (Fig. 8).
-Therefore, combined with the output of MI analysis, we removed some variables which have low MI and high VIF.
+Here, we found that some variables have a VIF more significant than 5, which indicates a potentially severe correlation between these variables in the model (Fig. 9).
+Therefore, combined with the output of the MI analysis, we removed some variables which have low MI and a high VIF.

-SVM is a supervised machine learning algorithm based on statistical learning frameworks (Gholami and Fakhari, 2017).
-This method is robust for modeling a complex non-linear relationship.
-The kernel function transforms the input features into a highdimensional space to tackle the complexity.
-This transforms the non-linear relationship of input features into linear ones.
+The SVM is a supervised ML algorithm based on statistical learning frameworks (Gholami and Fakhari, 2017).
+This method is robust for modeling a complex nonlinear relationship.
+The kernel function transforms the input features into a high-dimensional space to tackle the complexity.
+This transforms the nonlinear relationship of input features into linear ones.
 Finally, linear regression is carried out to obtain the ultimate output.
-Compared with the other algorithms, SVM needs less computational resources because it can be trained only by a few features (Gholami and Fakhari, 2017).
+Compared to the other algorithms, SVM needs less computational resources because it can be trained by only a few features (Gholami and Fakhari, 2017).
 Previously, SVM was only implemented for classification purposes, but it has also been implemented for regression purposes after some enhancement.
-The SVM algorithm implemented in this study was obtained from the R MARSSVRhybrid library (MARSSVRhybrid: MARS SVR Hybrid, 2021).
+The SVM algorithm implemented in this study was obtained from the R MARSSVRhybrid library (MARSSVRhybrid: MARS SVR Hybrid; Das et al., 2021).

-Since kernel function is critical in SVM, we tuned the SVM algorithm to obtain good results by selecting the most appropriate kernel parameter.
+Since the kernel function is critical in SVM, we tuned the SVM algorithm to obtain good results by selecting the most appropriate kernel parameter.
 We tested four kernels, i.e., linear, polynomial, radial basis, and sigmoid, as the candidates.
 We found that the radial basis kernel performed the best for the SVM algorithm.